-Things snowballed for the Tigers after their opening drive of the third quarter ended with a sack and Isaiah Nichols' blocked field goal, while down just 17-13.
+Things snowballed for the Tigers after their opening drive of the third quarter stalled and then ended with Isaiah Nichols' blocked field goal, while down just 17-13.

 Arkansas outscored Auburn 14-0 in the third quarter, only the second time the Razorbacks have won that quarter.